Automated-Islet-Analysis/Automated_Islet_Analysis/README.md

 ## Demo

 ### Launching user interface
-  - Open IntelliJ
+  - Open the command prompt
-  - Open this project with File > Open and then select this project
-  - Set the Project SDK with File > Project Structure > Project, set 15, check that 15's path corresponds to the JDK that was installed earlier.
-You can see the path by clicking on edit.
-  - Build project by clicking on gradle on the top right of in IntelliJ then selecting Tasks > build > build
-  - Run project by clicking on gradle on the top right of in IntelliJ then selecting Tasks > application > run
+  - Navigate to your local repository of this project
+  - Launch software with java -jar Automated_Analysis_Islet.jar

 ### Using user interface
-  - Load Video_for_Demo that is located in the video folder of the project by pressing load button
+  - Load Video_for_Demo that is located in the videos folder of the repository by clicking the "Upload video" button
-  - Analyse demo video by pressing the analyse button and chooseing the configuration and the actions to be performed
+  - Process demo video by pressing the "Process video" button and choosing the configuration and the actions to be performed
   - Visualise the result of the analysis in the data tab.
-Under data > ROIs, you can also add ROIs manually
+Under data > regions of interest, you can also manually add regions of interest.
-  - Compute the mean intensity of the ROIs in Data > Results
+  - Compute the mean intensity of the regions of interest in Data > Results
-  - Save the results from the different analysis and the mean intensity measurements
+  - Save the results from the different analysis and the mean intensity measurements using Save > Save All, and selecting an existing directory where you want to save the results.

 ---